BIC Breakfasts 2017

 Bowker is the world's leading provider of bibliographic information management solutions designed to help publishers, booksellers, and libraries better serve their customers.
 The company is focused on developing various tools and products that make books easier for people to discover, evaluate, order, and experience.
 Bowker, the US ISBN agency, manages UK bibliographic data and delivers a comprehensive UK data source to book information researchers and buyers.

-We ask that all Non-Members (i.e. those who will need to pay to attend this even) take a few moments to familiarise themselves with our refund policy.
+We ask that all Non-Members (i.e. those who will need to pay to attend this event) take a few moments to familiarise themselves with our refund policy.
 Refunds may be given as follows:

 - Up to 1 calendar month before the event: full refund